-- 1) The sequence of the academic years is fixed. - 2) The sequence of the study units in the first academic year is fixed and choices are limited by the entry requirements of the courses as defined in the study guide. - 3) The student has to make a study plan for the second academic year taking into account the rules for admission to the MSc Research, the entry requirements of selected courses, the requirements of credit transfer and exemption for courses attended outside the Faculty ITC and the requirements for the final examination. - 4) The rules for deviations from this sequence are described in Article 3.6 of the Common Elements of the EER.
+- 1) The sequence of the academic years is fixed. - 2) The sequence of the study units in the first academic year is fixed and choices are limited by the entry requirements of the courses as defined in the study guide. - 3) The student can only start an internship as part of the individual study space of the second academic year, when the assessment of the MSc research proposal in the academic and research phase was positive. - 4) The student has to make a study plan for the second academic year taking into account the rules for admission to the MSc Research, the entry requirements of selected courses, the requirements of credit transfer and exemption for courses attended outside the Faculty ITC and the requirements for the final examination. - 5) The rules for deviations from this sequence are described in Article 3.5 of the Common Elements of the EER.